ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 Machine learning doesn't always mean deep learning.
 Deep learning excels on image and text problems - more classical models such as random forests perform better on other kinds of datasets.

-## learning what we can't
+## learning what humans can't

 Machine learning is a family of algorithms that **learn patterns in data**.
 In contrast to traditional computer science where a human would write code to tell a machine what to do, machine learning models figure out solutions for themselves.
 Data is the teacher.

+> ...machine learning is the biggest advance in how we can do engineering since the scientific method... - Steve Juvertson (a venture capitalist who finished an electrical engineering degree at Stanford in 2 years!)

 This is a paradigm shift.
-Steve Juvertson (a venture capitalist who finished an electrical engineering degree at Stanford in 2 years!) thinks that **"...machine learning is the biggest advance in how we can do engineering since the scientific method..."**.

 The ability to learn allows machines to **exceed human performance**.
 Deep learning has blown past the previous state of the art in fundamental computer science problems such as computer vision and natural language understanding.

 This ability of machine learning to generalize across different fundamental problems also allows machine learning models to **generalize across different industries**.
 It's hard to think of a vertical industry that machine learning won't transform.